JstnMcBrd/eslint-config/README.md

 ## Introduction

-I noticed I was duplicating a lot of the same ESLint configuration between my projects, and synchronizing changes between them was annoying.
-So I decided to extract the configuration into a new package for me to use anywhere.
+I noticed I was duplicating much of the ESLint configuration between my projects, and synchronizing changes was annoying.
+So I have extracted the configuration into a new package to use anywhere.

-You are welcome to use this configuration, but it's mostly designed for my own personal use.
-While I do plan to follow semantic versioning for handling breaking changes, I cannot promise to support your use case.
+You are welcome to use this configuration, but it is primarily designed for my personal use.
+I cannot promise to support your use case.
+However, I do plan to follow semantic versioning for handling breaking changes.

 ## Usage